OFA-Sys/OFA/README.md

 <details>
     <summary><b>1.
 Prepare the Dataset & Checkpoints</b></summary>
     <p>
-        Download data (see <a href src="datasets.md">datasets.md</a>) and models (see <a href src="checkpoints.md">checkpoints.md</a>) and put them in the correct directory.
+        Download data (see <a href="datasets.md">datasets.md</a>) and models (see <a href="checkpoints.md">checkpoints.md</a>) and put them in the correct directory.
 Our provided data is derived from the original <a href src="http://image-net.org/">ImageNet-1K</a> (ILSVRC2012 train & validation) dataset and shares the same data split with it.
-To formulate the classification task into seq2seq paradigm, we use the <a href src="https://github.com/HoldenCaulfieldRye/caffe/blob/master/data/ilsvrc12/synset_words.txt">synset words</a> provided by Caffe as the generation target for each image class.
+To formulate the classification task into seq2seq paradigm, we use the <a href="https://github.com/HoldenCaulfieldRye/caffe/blob/master/data/ilsvrc12/synset_words.txt">synset words</a> provided by Caffe as the generation target for each image class.
 Each line of the processed dataset represents a sample with the following format.
 The information of image base64 string, classification label (1-indexed, conform to the order in <code>synset_words.txt</code>), synset words of the label are separated by tabs.
     </p>
 <pre>
 _9j_4AAQS...fzX__Z  769 rugby ball